 - a.
-The dog show will be conducted according to the general Rules & Regulations found in the KS 4H Dog Show Rule Book - Members should have a certificate from a veterinarian showing the dog is current on shots.
-Shots: Bordetella, Distemper, Hepatitis, Parvovirus, Parainfluenza and Rabies. - c.
-Handlers must own the dog being shown and may show only one dog per class. - d.
+Read the general 4-H rules - b.
+The dog show will be conducted according to the general Rules & Regulations found in the KS 4H Dog Show Rule Book - c.
+Members should have a certificate from a veterinarian showing the dog is current on shots.
+Shots: Bordetella, Distemper, Hepatitis, Parvovirus, Parainfluenza and Rabies. - d.
+Handlers must own the dog being shown and may show only one dog per class. - e.
 A score of 170 points or greater for Novice and higher classes or 135 points or Sub novice classes is a qualifying score with at least 50% in each exercise.
-This qualifying score must be earned at the Novice level or higher to qualify for the State Fair 4H dog show. - e.
+This qualifying score must be earned at the Novice level or higher to qualify for the State Fair 4H dog show. - f.
 Once a 4H'er scores 170 points or greater with the same dog under two different judges, they must advance to the next obedience level at the start of the 4H year.
 Ribbon Groups

-Sub Novice Novice
+Sul b Novice Novice

-Purple

-150-160

-190-200
+Purple 150-160 190-200

-Blue

-135-149.5

-170-189.5
+Blue 135-149.5 170-189.5

-Red

-120-134.5

-150-169.5
+Red 120-134.5 150-169.5

-White

-119.5 or less

-149.5 or less
+White 119.5 or less 149.5 or less

 - f.
 An automatic white ribbon is given if the dog fouls the ring.
 Effective 12-08-2001 the KS 4H Dog Care and Action Team approved the following disqualifications where NO RIBBON would be given for all classes of Showmanship, Obedience, and Agility.
 Dogs/handlers dismissed from ring by judge due to: - Dog leaving ring or out of control - Dog being overly aggressive - Handler using abusive language or unsportsmanlike conduct - Baiting dog whether with food or using a condition response otherwise not allowed in the show ring.
 This could be response to the positioning of your hands or any overuse of a body gesture. - g.
 The obedience classes will use a 6 foot lead and slip collar.
 This is as of 2009 mandatory at State.
 Remove everyday collar and tags.
-Showmanship classes will use a show lead as the 6 foot training lead is not acceptable.
+Showmanship classes will use a show lead as the 6 foot training lead is not acceptable. - h.
+All dogs are to be kept on leash when not in the obedience or exercise ring. - i.
+All dog members will need dog poster to hang in the 4H building that includes: a photo of dog and 4Her, name of dog, breed of dog.
+Poster size minimum 11x17 maximum 22x14.